 Keri Mitchell: And that’s coming from someone who really likes data.

 Mike Morath: Yes.
 Yeah, well, because there’s lots of forms of data, so observing people is another form of data.
 Yes.
 So there were three or four schools that were actually in my short list that I said, OK, these will all work.
 These have the requisite level of school quality, requisite academic program.
-I think I’ll see how kids that are like Maya, how they perform in the school.
+I think I’ll see how kids that are like mine, how they perform in the school.
 So then I visited all three schools.
 I didn’t tell them who I was, because that always freaks people out.
 I’m just a parent the neighborhood checking things out.

 Keri Mitchell: They didn’t recognize you?